uptrain-ai/uptrain/README.md

 <h4>
 </h4>

-**[UpTrain](https://www.uptrain.ai)** is an open-source, data secure tool for ML practitioners to observe and refine their ML models by monitoring their performance, checking for (data) distribution shifts and collecting edge cases to retrain them upon.
-It integrates seamlessly with your existing production pipelines and take minutes to get started ⚡.
+**[UpTrain](https://www.uptrain.ai)** is an open-source, data-secure tool for ML practitioners to observe and refine their ML models by monitoring their performance, checking for (data) distribution shifts, and collecting edge cases to retrain them upon.
+It integrates seamlessly with your existing production pipelines and takes minutes to get started ⚡.

 <h4>
 </h4>